Kris Kross: 1992–1993: Michael Jackson tour and additional media projects

 The duo landed a spot on Michael Jackson's 1992 European Dangerous World Tour as well as a cameo appearance on Jackson's music video for his 1992 single "Jam".
 Additionally, they made appearances in the music videos for Run-D.M.C.'s "Down with the King" (1993) and TLC's "Hat 2 da Back" (1992), and they were featured in an episode of A Different World and as the closing musical act on the May 29, 1992, episode of In Living Color.

 A video game starring the pair, titled Kris Kross: Make My Video, was released in 1992 on the Sega CD system.
 It consisted of the players editing together the group's music videos for a few of their hit songs using portions of the original music videos, stock footage, and general video animation effects.
 Players were prompted before each editing session to make sure to have certain footage compiled into the video.
 It was ranked 18th on Electronic Gaming Monthlys list of the "20 Worst Games of All Time".
 Kris Kross made a cameo appearance in Ted Demme's film Who's the Man?
 (1993), which starred rapper Ed Lover and radio personality Doctor Dré of Yo!
 MTV Raps fame.

 Kris Kross were also part of the promotional campaign for Sprite in 1993 of which they recorded an exclusive rap, a promotional photoshoot, and a commercial for the brand.

 1993: Da Bomb

-The duo's second album, Da Bomb (1993), was certified platinum and spawned the hits "Alright" featuring Super Cat, "I'm Real", and "Da Bomb" featuring Da Brat, whom Smith had discovered.
-Most of their songs had been directed at rivals Da Youngstas, Illegal, and Another Bad Creation.
+The duo's second album, Da Bomb (1993), was certified platinum and spawned the hits "Alright", a diss track directed at rivals Da Youngstas that featured Super Cat, and "I'm Real" and "Da Bomb", featuring Da Brat, whom Smith had discovered.